SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 Scott then went through each of the 35 studies, read the primary material, and found all sorts of crap.
 For example, some studies were actually fraudulent.
-Some, once you got the raw data, showed craziness: patients dying before the study started, groups of 4 patients looking like the data was copy/pasted&hellip; basically enough to convince you the study never happened at all.
+Some, once you got the raw data, showed craziness: patients dying before the study started, groups of 4 patients repeatedly looking like the data was copy/pasted&hellip; basically enough to convince you the study never happened at all.
 At least 4 studies have been retracted _because of data fraud._